 At Youngstown State, Nicolais (pronounced NICK-oh-lay) is in charge of game scheduling, assisting with player development, game preparation and opponent scouting.
 He also serves as a liaison to the strength and conditioning coach, oversees the male practice squad and is active in the recruiting process.
 He assumed a larger role in the team’s defensive strategy prior to the 2018-19 season.

 The Penguins have enjoyed an impressive stretch of success since Nicolais arrived on campus with Barnes in 2013.
-Youngstown State has played in a postseason tournament three times in their tenure, and it has also been on the WBCA Top 25 Academic Honor Roll four times.
+Youngstown State has played in a postseason tournament four times in their tenure, and it has also been on the WBCA Top 25 Academic Honor Roll four times.